alumiaCoder/expS_fbcontrol/README.md

 than before, because acoustic feedback is self inducing, and relies on itself to modulate its own behavior.
 - If the tone grows slower, it will also feed less energy to the system (in the same time period), changing its own characteristics.

-**So, how do we manipulate acoustic signal?**
+**So, how do we manipulate this characteristic?**

 ## Time domain

 We first need to be aware of how each tone is behaving.
 For this, we need real time frequency information.

-We can achieve that with some kind of time domain to frequency domain transformation.
+We can achieve that with some kind of time-domain to frequency-domain transformation.
 It has to be fast enough so that we can still work live with the sound.

 Constant-Q transform would be ideal, but for simplicity we used an already functioning FFT implementation by Miller Puckette ([sigmund~](https://github.com/v7b1/sigmund_64bit-version)).